How we work

 Sustainability Guidelines

-Bye Bye Plastic's ultimate goal to eliminate single-use plastic from the music industry by 2025 is part of a general mission to restore balance on Earth.
+Bye Bye Plastic's ultimate goal to eliminate single-use plastic from the music industry is part of a general mission to restore balance on Earth.
 In order to achieve this, we have committed to aligning our work towards a various set of sustainability guidelines.
 This framework is in place to ensure that the Foundation follows an international standard from trusted sources like the United Nations, the Stockholm Resilience Center and the Ellen Mc Arthur Global Commitment.

 UN SDGs